-Clinical Service Learning Mission to Guatemala
+Clinical Service Learning Program in Guatemala

 Twice yearly, nursing, physical therapy, and occupational therapy and speech-language pathology students travel to Guatemala to provide free healthcare to the marginalized populations of the Greater Panchoy Valley surrounding Antigua, Guatemala.